maliabadi/ucr-json/README.md

       ...
 ```

-If, for example, you opened up **data/parsed/normalized/1996.json** you would find something like this, which is that year's report for Baldwin County, Alabama.
+If, for example, you opened up **data/parsed/normalized/1996.json** you would find an array containing **3,144** entries, on for each county or county-equivalent in the US.
+Here's an example of one of those entries, from the 1996 report for *Baldwin County, Alabama*.

 ```json